-As a member (or a Sponsoring Organization who represents members), you’ll receive your annual membership fee invoice each January.
+As a member (or a Sponsor who represents members), you’ll receive your annual membership fee invoice each January.
 If you participate in Similarity Check, this invoice will contain your Similarity Check annual service charge, and you’ll also receive a separate Similarity Check document-checking invoice for the documents you’ve checked in the previous year.

 If you are a service provider or use a paid-for metadata retrieval service, you’ll receive your annual invoice in January too.